-A game that is so novel, or so reliant on deconstruction or meta-narrative, that it is polarising.
-Generally, people who like weird experimental games will enjoy it, while people who don’t like them won’t.
+Games that are so novel, or so reliant on deconstruction or meta-narrative, that they are polarising.
+Generally, eople who like weird indie games /art games will enjoy them, while people who don’t like them won’t.

 Sometimes I first play a game years, or even decades, after its release.
 Other times I get partway through a game, get distracted, and then revisit it years later.
 Calling any discussion of a long-lived or dormant game either a “review” or an “impression” feels incorrect, so the more literal title wins out.
 (However, I’m going to use “finished” to mean “finished by my own standards”, rather than 100% completed).

 Going from my first recorded achievement date in 2014, to completing the career mode yesterday, I took 6 years and 1 month to complete skate … somehow I doubt this is the worst offender on my backlog!